 – As soon as he starts to slow down/act tired (which was an hour and a half or so after his last nap when we first started, but is quickly moving towards two hours) we head upstairs.
 I close his blackout blinds and turn on his music.

-– I change his diaper if it needs to be changed and put him in his sleep sack (we’ve officially transitioned over to this instead of the swaddle for all sleeping).
+– I change his diaper if it needs to be changed and put him in his sleep sack (we’ve officially transitioned over to this instead of the swaddle for all sleeping, and we’re loving it!).
 We do this on the changing table and a use the same little phrases and games that Corey always uses with him at night.
 I think this helps him know it’s time to sleep, and it always gets a giggle out of him, which I can’t resist.

 – I pick him up snuggle him for as long as he lets me.
 Usually this isn’t more than 10-15 seconds, then he starts arching his back and fussing until I lay him in the crib.

 – I lay him down and sit down next to the crib.
 Then, (and you’ll laugh at me for this one…) I read him a few pages of Harry Potter.
 Sounds crazy, but it works.
 We realized early on that for naps he’s soothed by us talking to him or reading to him, but if we read one of his books he’s too stimulated by the pictures or the poetic rhythm.
 I grabbed Harry Potter one day when I knew he wanted to hear my voice but I didn’t have anything to say, and I read out loud to him for a while.
 It worked like a charm.
 So now, instead of a nap time book we read a few pages from Harry Potter.